Hisanori Fujita: Biography

 He was promoted to rear admiral in December 1925 and became Director of the Personnel Department of the Navy Ministry in December 1926.
 In November 1929, he attained the rank of vice admiral, and took command of the Yokosuka Naval Arsenal.
 In June 1930, he was Director of Naval Shipbuilding Command.
 Fujita became Navy Vice-Minister in June 1932, and Commander in Chief of Kure Naval District in May 1934.
 In April 1936, he was made a full admiral.
 He became a naval councilor in December 1936.

 Fujita was considered for the post of Minister of the Navy in 1939, but after deliberation and consultation with Admiral Sankichi Takahashi, he stepped aside in favor of Mitsumasa Yonai and went into the reserves in April 1939.

 After his retirement, Fujita served as Chief Priest of Meiji Shrine until the end of August 1944.
-He was then appointed Grand Chamberlain to Emperor Shōwa from August 29, 1944 to May 3, 1946, accompanying the emperor to his meetings with the head of the American occupation forces, General Douglas MacArthur.
+He was then appointed Grand Chamberlain to emperor Hirohito from August 29, 1944 to May 3, 1946, accompanying the emperor to his meetings with the head of the American occupation forces, General Douglas MacArthur.
 However, due to Fujita’s military background, MacArthur ordered his dismissal in 1946.

 Fujita died in Anjō, Aichi on July 23, 1970.